scionproto-contrib/jpan/doc/Design.md

     * Instead of throwing an exception, we could also try to look for a path that has a first hop compatible with the bound interface.
-2) If the channel is not bound or bound to a wildcard address, then we check all interfaces to find one that is likely to be reachable by the first hop border router.
+2) If the channel is not bound or bound to a wildcard address, we can:
+    * either check all interfaces to find one that is likely to be reachable by the first hop border router.
-    * We can cache the information but probably have to consider the possibility that interfaces may appear dynamically or may change their external IP, e.g. mobile Wifi or 5G
+    * or open s separate channel/socket and connect() to the first hop.
 3) Selection of the return IP must be done every time the path changes:
     * Path expires
-    * First hop becomes unreachable due to network change (e.g. mobile)
+    * First hop becomes unreachable or interfaces appear dynamically due to topology changes (e.g. mobile WiFi or 5G)
     * Explicit path change requested by user.

 Situations with link local or site local addresses can only be ignored.
 If the first hop is reachable via these addresse

+We used to use `connnect(firstHop)` to ensure a valid external IP.
+However, `connect()` blocks when used concurrently while a `receive()` is in progress.
+-> Solution: Use separate channel/socket with `connect()` to find external IP.

 # TODO